 The company is Newhall Valencia Lock & Key, in the El Centro Shopping Center, Canyon Country, California.
 This story shows that it doesn’t take rocket science to create a customer experience that can be talked about and shared by others.
 The Locksmith was able to give the family an experience that transcended their expectation – that is the key to delightful customer service.

 I’m not in any way suggesting that you give your products and services away for free (unless you are into charity).
 The point is that there are other ways to create memorable experiences that get talked about.

 Take, for Instance, the Locksmith was running a promo that involves buying a product or service and then getting another for free.
 A customer that gets the 2nd free offer would not be as likely to talk about it, as a customer who after selecting the product and is about paying for it at the pay point and is told;

 “You are an amazing customer, and today we are giving you these for free”

-Instead of running a loyalty giveaway for 1000 customers, consider doing something special & completely unexpected for 500 instead, you don’t need to trumpet it or run ads about it, this takes away the element of surprise, let the customers be your marketers instead as they tell their friends about on social media & blogs.
+Instead of running a loyalty giveaway for 1000 customers, consider doing something special & completely unexpected for 500 instead, you don’t need to trumpet it or run ads about it, this takes away the element of surprise.
+Let the customers be your marketers instead as they tell their family and friends (and even strangers) about the experience on social media, blogs, and online forums.